Hebloodwolff/Okan-Kurt/README.md

 ## Contact

-For questions, feedback, or support, you can reach out to us at contact@html5up.net or find us on Twitter [@html5_up](https://twitter.com/html5_up).
+For questions, feedback, or support, you can contact us at kurtokan1@gmail.com